microsoft/qsharp-runtime/src/QirRuntime/README.md

 ## Build

-The project is using CMake (3.17) + Ninja(1.10.0) + Clang++(10.0.0).
+The QirRuntime project is using CMake (3.17) + Ninja(1.10.0) + Clang++(10.0.0).
 Other versions of the tools might work but haven't been tested.
 Only x64 architecture is supported.

 You can use CMake directly.
-For example, to produce Release build:
+For example, to produce a release build:

-1. navigate into the project's root folder
+1. navigate into QirRuntime folder
 2. mkdir build
 3. cd build
 4. cmake -G Ninja -DCMAKE_BUILD_TYPE=Release ..
 5. cmake --build .

-Or you can run `build.py` script from the root of the project.
+Or you can run `build.py` script from QirRuntime folder.
 The default options for the script are `make debug`.

 - (Windows) `python build.py [make/nomake] [debug|release] [ir]`
 - (Linux) `python3 build.py [make/nomake] [debug|release] [ir]`

-The scrip will place the build artefacts into `build/[Windows|Linux]/[Debug|Release]` folder.
+The script will place the build artifacts into `build/[Windows|Linux]/[Debug|Release]` folder.
+We strongly recommend doing local builds using the build script because it also runs clang-tidy.

+Note: OsX support will be added in the future.

 ### Windows pre-reqs

 1. Install Clang, Ninja and CMake from the public distros.
 2. Add all three to your/system `%PATH%`.
 3. Install VS 2019 (Clang uses MSVC's standard library on Windows).
-4. Install .NET
+4. Install .NET Core 3.1
-4. <_optional_>
-    1. Either clone LLVM's repo and build LLVM locally to produce your own `opt.exe` and other IR tools or download LLVM's dev package.
+5. <_optional_> Either clone LLVM's repo and build LLVM locally to produce your own `opt.exe` and other IR tools or download LLVM's dev package.
-5. Install clang-tidy and clang-format if your Clang/LLVM packages didn't include the tools.
+6. Install clang-tidy and clang-format if your Clang/LLVM packages didn't include the tools.
-6. <_optional_> To use build/test scripts install Python 3.8.
+7. <_optional_> To use build/test scripts install Python 3.8.

 *Building from Visual Studio and VS Code is **not** supported.
 Running cmake from the editors will likely default to MSVC or clang-cl and fail.*

 ### Linux via WSL pre-reqs

-1. On the host Windows machine install WSL.
-The instructions below are for Ubuntu 20.04 LTS.
+1. On the host Windows machine [enable WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and install Ubuntu 20.04 LTS.
-2. In WSL:
+2. In the Ubuntu's terminal:
     1. `$ sudo apt install cmake` (`$ cmake --version` should return 3.16.3)
     2. `$ sudo apt-get install ninja-build` (`$ ninja --version` should return 1.10.0)
     3. `$ sudo apt install clang` (`$ clang++ --version` should return 10.0.0)